What Kind of Homeschooling is Right for Our Family?

 - Visual – If your student likes art, movies, or color coding, they may be a visual learner.
 A great way to teach a visual learner is through video instruction and displaying the course content in pictures, graphs, or charts.

 - Social – If your child is a talker, and you notice that they learn a lot from their friends and family, they may be a social learner.
-This learning style can be incorporated by having your student talk to their friends and family about what they’re learning, participating in a co-op, or taking a live-online class.
+This learning style can be incorporated by having your student talk to their friends and family about what they’re learning, participating in a co-op, or taking a live online class.

 Socialization

-Homeschooling styles
+Homeschooling Method

 - Box Curriculum